Chris Danforth

-Chris Danforth is a computer scientist and a professor of applied mathematics at the University of Vermont.
-He is known for his work with the Hedonometer, a tool developed for measuring collective mood with sentiment analysis.
+Christopher McLaughlin Danforth is an American computer scientist and professor of applied mathematics at the University of Vermont.
+He is known for his work in computational social science, particularly for developing the Hedonometer, a tool for measuring collective mood and happiness using sentiment analysis of social media data.

-Danforth directs the Computational Story Lab at Vermont Complex Systems Center.
-His research job is focused on exploring human behavior through social media data.
+Danforth co-directs the Computational Story Lab at the Vermont Complex Systems Institute with Peter Sheridan Dodds, where he leads research on large-scale sociotechnical systems, exploring human behavior through analysis of social media and other digital data sources.